dennyshow/milestone-project4/README.md

 * Fontawesome - Used to improve UX when viewing the top of the webpage.
 [Fontawesome](https://fontawesome.com/)

-* Bootstrap Classes - To trigger more styles and reduce CSS over-styling [Bootstrap](https://getbootstrap.com/)
+* Bootstrap Classes - To trigger more styles and reduce CSS over-styling.
+[Bootstrap](https://getbootstrap.com/)

-* Travis - To test build of website and check if all test are passing [Travis](https://travis-ci.org/)
+* Travis - To test build of website and check if all test are passing.
+[Travis](https://travis-ci.org/)

 * PostgresSQL - To allow the storage of database in sqlite before it can be used in Heroku as a database.
 [PostgresSQL](https://www.postgresql.org/)